Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 One on ones are great for uncovering these insights and finding out what it takes to get buy in from your team members.
 They're also key to making the right adjustments and changes before announcing major decisions and changes, so you've already got your first follower by the time the decision is announced broadly.

-Once you become a manager, those basic time management hacks are trumped by priority management as your individual productivity isn't nearly as important as your team's.
+Once you become a manager, any time management hacks you mastered are trumped by the importance of priority management.
+Your individual productivity isn't nearly as high-impact as improving your team's.

-You need to decide what the most important tasks are for you and your team, then prioritize those things above others that could easily fill your day, but aren't as impactful.
+Now, you need to determine what the most important tasks are for you and your team, then prioritize those things above others that could easily fill your day.

-As a manager, you need to carefully consider what your team can accomplish collectively– as opposed to only measuring yourself based on your productivity individually.
+As a manager, you need to carefully consider what your team can accomplish collectively– as opposed to only measuring yourself based on what you can get done on your own.

-What we're really getting here is that managers must develop a multiplier mindset.
+What we're really getting here is that you must develop a multiplier mindset.

 4. Become a Multiplier

-The combined productivity of your team is significantly higher than your own alone.
-Despite this, it's a common mistake for managers to still focus on their personal productivity.
+The combined productivity of your team is significantly higher than what you can do on your own.
+Despite this, it's a common mistake for managers to still focus on their personal productivity when, in fact, boosting the effectiveness of their team should be the primary goal for a manager.

 Instead, you need to spend the lion's share of your time asking yourself, "how can I make my team more productive?"

 For example, a blocker may be affecting 3 separate team members.
-By investing some time into clearing that blocker, you've now positively impacted the productivity of all three people in one effort.
+By investing your time into clearing that blocker, you've now positively impacted the productivity of all three people at once.
+How many hours of your own time would you have to save to compare to unblocking 3 of your team members?

-Even better, Camille Fournier does a great job breaking this down by numbers in her excellent Velocity 2014 keynote:
+Former founder and CTO Camille Fournier does a great job breaking this down by numbers in her excellent Velocity Conference keynote:

 However, they do not have to think of everything themselves.
-Instead, they should look to their team for ideas just as much as trust their own observations.
-They can ask their team questions like:
+Instead, they can look to their team for ideas just as much as their own.
+To uncover these things, you can teach them to ask their team questions like:

 - How could we change our team meetings to be more effective?